chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 The default layout is composed of individual panels, and inside each one of them we can find an editor.
 The main editors are:

 * **info editor**, in the top left part of the screen.
-It contains the main menu of blender.
+It contains the main menu of Blender.
 It contains also a layout switcher, to quickly change the layout of Blender based on our needs (animation, modeling...) and a renderer switcher, to select the renderer engine.
 * **outliner editor**, it contains a list of all the objects in the scene.